Article 18 — Cointegration Pairs Trading on NSE: An Educational Walkthrough

 Indian-market-specific constraints

 - Short selling.
 Indian retail can't short cash equity overnight.
-Use stock futures for the short leg.
+The framework requires stock futures for the short leg.

 - Hedge ratio and lot size.
-Your computed hedge ratio may not match F&O lot sizes.
+A computed hedge ratio may not match F&O lot sizes.
 Round down; adjust size proportionally.

 - Physical settlement risk on expiry.
-Don't hold pairs positions into expiry week.
+A pairs methodology held into expiry week is exposed to physical settlement on the equity leg.

 Half-life of reversion